Creative-Hituu/weather-app-react/README.md

 # 🌦️ Weather App (React)

-A simple and elegant weather application built with **React.js** that fetches real-time weather data using a public weather API.
+--> A simple and elegant weather application built with **React.js** that fetches real-time weather data using a public weather API.<br>
-Search any city and get instant updates about temperature, humidity, wind speed, and weather conditions.
+--> Search any city and get instant updates about temperature, humidity, wind speed, and weather conditions.

 ---